elusivecodes/fQuery/README.md

 - `nodes` is a query selector string, a *HTMLElement*, *NodeList*, *HTMLCollection*, [*QuerySet*](docs/QuerySet.md) or an array of nodes.
 - `callback` is a function that accepts `node` as an argument, where node is a *HTMLElement*.
 The callback can return a *Promise* which will pause the queue until the promise is resolved.
+- `queueName` is a string indicating the name of the queue to use, and will default to "*default*".

 ```javascript
 dom.queue(nodes, callback);